WarrickSmith/WarrickSmith/README.md

 - 👀 I’m interested in everything Development related!

-- 🌱 I’m currently formally learning Full Stack Web Development at The Developers Institute
+- 🌱 I’m working as a Software Engineer for Neo.

 - 📫 How to reach me ... warrick@baybox.co.nz